victornguyen/vic.codes/content/blog/catching-up/index.md

-After much anxiety about resuming my professional career, I dove into some contract work and found that getting up to speed after a long period of inactivity wasn't _thaaaat_ difficult.
+After much anxiety about resuming my professional career, I dove into some contract work and found that getting up to speed after a long period of inactivity wasn't as difficult as I'd expected.
 In fact, some of the more tricky challenges were ones I wasn't anticipating.

 Here's what I learnt: